nicholasjmorris1993/Machine-Learning-Process/README.md

 ## Data Processing
 This is where:
+- multiple tables are combined into one table
 - text data is tokenized into numbers
 - categories are converted into binary form
 - missing values are predicted